raulG91/caixabank-backend-py-bankingapp/README.md

 **Q2: Can I add resources that are not in requirements.txt?**

 A2: Yes, new resources can be added if necessary.
+Remember to add them to the `requirements.txt` file.